 The first set of packets (3 packets in the above example) are sent in a way that they are dropped by the first intermediate hop and a control message is received from the first intermediate node to get the time estimation for the first hop.

 The second set of packets (3 packets in the above example) are sent in a way that they are dropped by the second intermediate hop and a control message is received from the second intermediate node to get the time estimation for the first hop.

 How does traceroute make sure that a packet is dropped at i’th hop?

-How is total time estimated?
+How is the total time estimated?

-Traceroute is a widely used command line utility in networks.
+Traceroute is a widely used command-line utility in networks.